Achuvinte Amma: Plot

-Vanaja is a single mother who lives with her daughter Ashwathy (Achu) and works as an insurance agent at LIC.
+Vanaja is a single mother who lives with her daughter Ashwathy (Achu) a civil engineer and works as an insurance agent at LIC.
 Achu and her mother have a close relationship and never keep secrets from each other.
 One day, they meet Emmanuel John, known as Ijo who is an advocate, at a railway station in Trivandrum, where Achu has a job interview at a private firm.
 After this first meeting, Achu and Ijo run into each other periodically, developing a friendship, and eventually, a budding romance.
 Achu gets a job with a construction company and she and her mother's standard of living improves.
 She expresses her wish to marry Ijo to Vanaja.
 Vanaja wishes to meet Ijo's parents to learn more about him.
 Ijo takes them to a cemetery revealing that he is an orphan and his family had committed mass suicide due to a financial crisis, leaving him as the sole survivor.
 Vanaja suddenly changes her mind and opposes the marriage, saying she wants her daughter to get married into a big family where there would be many people who would care and help them when they were in need.

 Vanaja's opposition shocks and infuriates Achu and she confronts Vanaja with questions about her father, leading to an argument.
 Vanaja refuses to reveal anything and Achu storms out.
 She ultimately decides to stay with Ijo, though he advised her to return home.
 Achu is adamant and remains with her friend.
 Meanwhile, Ijo tries to mend the relationship between Achu and her mother, but Achu doesn't listen to him.

 Meanwhile, due to unforeseen circumstances, Achu has to leave her friend's place.
-Realizing that she has no place to stay, Achu loses hope and is involved in a road accident.
+Realizing that she has no place to stay, Achu loses hope and is met with a road accident.
 Vanaja rushes to see her in hospital but Achu still refuses to talk to her mother.
 Vanaja opens up to Ijo and tells him about her past.
 An old woman raised Vanaja, and after her death, Vanaja did odd jobs and worked as a laborer along with other adolescent girls.
 One day, all the girls Vanaja was working with were going to be transported for Flesh Trade.
 Vanaja, upon finding this out decided to run away instead and in the process came across a young girl with whom she escaped.
 Vanaja adopts the girl and names her Achu.

 Vanaja tells Ijo that he should marry Achu as soon as possible, while Ijo promises to take good care of her.
 Ijo reveals the whole story to Achu.
 A few days later, Achu returns to Vanaja suffering from the utmost guilt and regret.
-Finally, they happily reconcile.
+As they reunite, it is revealed that Vanaja adopted another little girl as her daughter as well.
+Everyone happily reunites.